hapax/hapax.github.io/assets/simple-physics.md

 batch of walkers released from the same point will fan out to cover that region.

+---

+**Exercise 11().**

+---

 ### 4.1.
 Polymers <a id="sec-4-1" name="sec-4-1"></a>

-We start with a biological application.
+Random walks not only apply to processes in time, but also in space.
+The most important example is polymers: long, jointed chains of molecules which can often be described by a random walk.
+In this case, the step length $\ell$ is the *persistence length* of the polymer, the distance the polymer remains approximately straight.
+After a persistence length, the chain will forget which way it is pointing and choose a new, uncorrelated direction.
+We'll look at a famous biological application to the biggest, baddest, most biologically indispensable polymer of them all: *DNA*.

+Every cell in an organism contains a copy of its building instructions in DNA form.
+Most organisms are *eukaryotes*, meaning every cell has a nucleus for storing the DNA, but in *prokaryotes* (such as bacteria), the DNA just floats around in the cell.
-When a cell nucleus ruptures, the tightly coiled DNA will spill out in a random fashion.
+Either way, If the container ruptures, the tightly coiled DNA will spill out and form a random walk of approximately straight chunks.
-The DNA can be modelled as a chain of approximately straight chunks of length $\ell = 48$ nm, each of which corresponds to about 140 base pairs (bp).
+The persistence length is $\ell = 48$ nm, which corresponds to about 140 base pairs (bp).
-Put differently, after 140 bp the strand forgets which direction it was pointing.
-After the rupture, these chunks form a random walk.
+(A base pair is just one of the dumbbell components of the double helix.)

-In the photo above, a single-celled *Escherichia coli* (E. coli) bacterium has ruptured.
+In the photo above, the nucleus of a single-celled *Escherichia coli* (E. coli) bacterium has ruptured.
 From the spill, we can estimate the length of its genome!
 The DNA covers a region with radius